18 August 2026 · Financials

 Do I need audited financial statements?

-It depends on your category and revenue; some businesses require audited accounts.
-Exiloz confirms what applies to you.
+It depends on your category and revenue; some businesses are required to have audited accounts while others are not.
+Exiloz confirms what applies to your entity before the filing deadline, so there are no surprises.

 What is book-to-tax adjustment?

-The process of converting accounting profit into taxable income by adjusting for non-deductible expenses, exempt income and reliefs.
+The process of converting accounting profit into taxable income by adding back non-deductible expenses such as fines and part of entertainment costs, removing exempt income, and applying any relief elections you have chosen.

 What if my bookkeeping is behind?